 It is a highly informative few days, albeit a fantastic networking event, it is a great learning experience on new technology, clinical research and KOL’s within the industry.

-Although I’ve only been in Audiology a short time – I think my favourite moment so far was placing a recent graduate (like myself) in his dream role with a leading independent; it was a pleasure delivering that particular offer and the gratitude that you receive from such individuals, really highlights exactly why we do what we do!
+Although I’ve only been in Audiology a short time – I think my favourite moment so far as placing a recent graduate (like myself) in his dream role with a leading independent; it was a pleasure delivering that particular offer and the gratitude that you receive from such individuals, really highlights exactly why we do what we do!

 I myself know how quickly university flies by, one moment you’re moving into student halls and the next you’re on the stage for graduation with all of your family watching you.
 So firstly, I’d recommend enjoying every second of it!
 I’d advise really embracing your work placement, whether it be in an NHS hospital developing key clinical skills, or in the private sector gaining valuable commercial experience.
 I’d also strongly recommend having a discussion with my colleagues Patrick Reed or Rob Wilson, they have been recruiting in the industry for several years and have extensive market knowledge and insight, they can offer strong career advice and a lot of information around the potential career avenues available.

 The technological advancements that are dominating the industry and shaping the future of it are just incredible, we’ve seen AI assistants that can detect falls and hearing aids are moving towards being used as a lifestyle accessory in addition to a hearing device.
-The stigma associated is also decreasing thanks to increased awareness and exposure of the market.
+The stigma associated is also decreasing thanks to increased awareness and exposure to the market.
 Everyone knows someone with a hearing aid, right?

 I think day one is always the hardest, from then on if you apply yourself in the correct manner and have a passion to learn about the market and network with individuals on a daily basis, you put yourself on the right path for success – but discovering that took some time!